mnelissen/coo/README.md

    the coo class variable not to be defined and used.
 However, then it is also not possible to dynamic cast to this class.
-2. in some file, trigger the coo class variable to be declared manually by writing 'XXXX::coo_class;' as a standalone, global statement.
-This will set the implemented flag, and cause the coo class variable to be declared and filled in.
+2. in some file, trigger the coo class variable to be declared manually by writing 'XXXX::coo_class;' as a standalone, global declaration.
+This will set the implemented flag, and cause the coo class variable to be defined.

 ## TODO

-* recognize global variables (searched, but never any added)
 * add syntax to zero-initialize a class automatically
 * optimize duplicated parentname strings == ancestor->path?
 * cannot inherit from final class?